janlukasschroeder/react-excel/README.md

 - Write custom `validate` functions to validate the content of each cell in a given column.
 - Mobile number validation function included.
 All cells in column `Mobile` are validated using `libphonenumber-js`.
 - Set headers as `read-only`, ie. preventing a column to be deleted.
+- Add new row on `Tab` when cursor is located in last cell

 ## Stack